xzoert/graphene/README.md

 ## Writing data

 Ok, now we're ready for the fun part.
-Just to summarize: your *helloworld* file should by now look somewhat like this:
+Just to summarize: your *helloworld.php* file should by now look somewhat like this:

      <?php